NITIN00011/Resume/README.md

 ## 🗂️ Projects

-### 🔐 Tech News & AI Website
+### 🔐Clone of BBC website
-- A website that displays latest news, programming articles, and AI updates.
+- A website that displays Fully clone of BBC website.
-- Secure admin login for content upload.
-- Built using HTML, CSS, JavaScript, and MySQL.
+- Built using HTML, CSS, and JavaScript.

 ---